 5. Mid drives are not as stealthy as our hub motor bikes.

 6. Mid drives have more moving parts and therefore tend to be less reliable than our hub motor kits.

 We will continue to evaluate mid-drive kit suppliers, but we are very happy with what our very efficient high-powered hub motors provide at a very competitive price.
-You will see a complete bike mid-drive motor setup on our site.
-We found this to be a reasonable option for many of our customers.
-That said, when we put a new comfort bike with our 52V system next to any complete mid-drive bike we sell or others sell, the cost and ease of riding leads over 95% of our customers to choose our hub motor system.
+We did have a complete bike with a mid-drive motor setup on our site.
+We thought this might be a reasonable option for many of our customers.
+However, when we put a new comfort bike with our 52V system next to any complete mid-drive bike we sell or others sell, the cost and ease of riding led nearly all of our customers to choose our hub motor system.
 To be fair, this holds true even when a customer tries our system after trying a Pedego with a hub motor or anything else out there.
 This is why we encourage customers to go test ride other electric bike setups and then come try ours.
 The cost and performance difference we offer wins every time.

 All “Lithium” batteries are not all the same… yet they all seem to fall under the title “Lithium”.
 In fact over twenty different Lithium chemistries exist.
 Most of these chemistries fall under the grouping of Primary Cells like button cells and are not generally rechargeable.
 Under a separate category there are Lithium Ion, rechargeable, batteries.
 These Lithium Ion batteries are considered the best type for automotive propulsion.
 These are a type of rechargeable battery in which the anode (positive Electrode) contains lithium in some form while the cathode (negative electrode) is made of a type of porous carbon.
 In this category there are three general groups.
 These groups are made up of a wide variety of materials.
 These materials are: